LeoECSCommunity/globals/README.md

 ```

 ## As source
-If you can't / don't want to use unity modules, code can be downloaded as sources archive of required release from [Releases page](`https://github.com/Leopotam/globals/releases`).
+If you can't / don't want to use unity modules, code can be downloaded as sources archive from `Releases` page.

 # Classes